BP oil spill trial delayed for settlement talks

 Many industry analysts and experts say a quick settlement is in BP's best interest.

-Chief Executive Robert Dudley has said BP is willing to settle for reasonable terms, and on Sunday told The Sunday Telegraph in an interview that he hoped to reach "some agreements" and perhaps avoid litigation.
+Chief Executive Robert Dudley has said BP is willing to settle for reasonable terms, and on Sunday told The Sunday Telegraph in an interview that he hoped to reach "some agreements" and perhaps avoid litigation that could stretch beyond 2013.

-Other companies in the case are Anadarko Petroleum Corp, which owned 25 percent of the well; Mitsui & Co's MOEX USA unit, which owned 10 percent of the well; Cameron International Corp, which made a blowout preventer, and Schlumberger NV's M-I Swaco venture, which provided mud services.
+Other companies in the case are Anadarko Petroleum Corp (APC.N), which owned 25 percent of the well; Mitsui & Co's (8031.T) MOEX USA unit, which owned 10 percent of the well; Cameron International Corp CAM.N, which made a blowout preventer, and Schlumberger NV's (SLB.N) M-I Swaco venture, which provided mud services.
 All have settled with BP.
 MOEX has settled with the government.

 The case is In re: Oil Spill by the Oil Rig "Deepwater Horizon" in the Gulf of Mexico, on April 20, 2010, U.S. District Court, Eastern District of Louisiana, No. 10-md-02179.